WARNING: getfile: RPC failed: error 5 (RPC Timed out).Description:

 A line that resembles the previous entry in the NIS or NIS+ bootparams table can also cause this error.Solution:

-Reason 3: If a wildcard entry is in the naming service bootparams map or table (for example, * install_config=), delete it and add it to the /etc/bootparams file on the boot server.
+Reason 3: If a wildcard entry is in the name service bootparams map or table (for example, * install_config=), delete it and add it to the /etc/bootparams file on the boot server.

 No network boot server.
 Unable to install the system.
 See installation instructions.
 (SPARC based systems only)Cause: